binnyc/ProtractorE2ETestAutomation/README.md

 # ProtractorUITestAutomation
 Protractor is an end-to-end test framework for Angular and AngularJS applications.
 Protractor runs tests against your application running in a real browser, interacting with it as a user would.
 The framework here is built using Typescript.
 Please read through following for details.

+#Project - This is a sample project with demonstrates the code in Typescript using Protractor of different object models (Input fields, dropdowns, options, checkboxes, etc.).
+Also, this could be used as a base framework and extended easily based on your needs.

 #Setup Instructions
 #1 Install Visual Studio Code editor - Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
 It comes with built-in support for JavaScript, TypeScript and Node.js and has a rich ecosystem of extensions for other languages (such as C++, C#, Java, Python, PHP, Go) and runtimes (such as .NET and Unity).